Selling Rental Real Estate at a Loss

 If any of the NOL is left over after going back two years, you can carry the rest forward into future tax years to offset future income (for up to 20 years).
 Alternatively, you can choose to not to carry it back and just carry it forward for 20 years.

 Fortunately, you can also deduct suspended PALs when you sell the property that generated them.
 If you sell a rental property with suspended PALs, you may be able to deduct them on top of deducting any Section 1231 loss from the sale.
-Like Section 1231 losses, deductible PALs can also create or increase an NOL that you can carry backward or forward.
+Like Section 1231 losses, deductible PALs can offset other income and also create or increase an NOL that you can carry backward or forward.

 Losses from selling a personal residence are not deductible.
-You can only claim tax losses for sales of property used for business or investment purposes.
+Generally, you can only claim tax losses for sales of property used for business or investment purposes.

 However, if you convert a personal residence into a rental property and then sell it for less than the original cost, will you then have a deductible loss?
 Maybe.
 The tax basis of the rental property is the lesser of the cost or the value when it is placed in service, plus any improvements, less any depreciation taken.
-So, if the house declined in value before converting it into a rental property you might not have a tax loss.
-However, a loss from a decline in value after conversion to a rental, is generally deductible.
+So, if the house declined in value before converting it into a rental property you might have a low basis and not have a tax loss.
+However, a loss from a decline in value after conversion to a rental, is generally a deductible loss.

 As an example, you convert your residence into a rental when the property’s cost basis is $350,000, and its FMV is $250,000.
 Later, you sell it for $210,000 after claiming $15,000 in depreciation write-offs.
 For tax loss purposes, your tax basis is $235,000 ($250,000 FMV on conversion date minus $15,000 depreciation = $235,000).